 ABL’s nonbank status means that it’s somewhat more flexible than banks — but getting your money could require the same turnaround.
 Startups and small businesses that want to expand could especially benefit from taking out a business loan with ABL, which they can use to cover real estate costs and business acquisitions or working capital.

 What are the benefits of getting a business loan with ABL?

 - Competitive interest rates.
 Because its loans are backed by Uncle Sam, you’re likely to get a better deal on interest rates than on a non-SBA loan.

 - Easy application — for an SBA lender.
-ABL’s site may be low tech, but it’s easy to navigate and find the information you need to apply and get in touch with support.
+ABL’s site may be low tech, but it’s easy to navigate and find the information you need to apply and reach customer support.

 - Easier on startups and small businesses.
 ABL might have a lot of requirements, but it’s friendlier to businesses that typically have a hard time finding financing — like small businesses and startups.

 That ABL’s loans are backed by the government means its process can be bureaucratic.
 After all, if you default on your loan, it’s taxpayer money that comes to the rescue.

 Here are a few potential drawbacks to consider:

 - Many fees.
 You have to pay a $15,000 loan packaging fee and an SBA guarantee fee to take out a loan.
 And if you want to pay back a loan over a term that’s longer than 14 years, pay up to 25% only without getting slapped with a fee.